Research Centre for Emerging and Reemerging Infectious Diseases: (B) Educational activities

 The center's educational activities are in the form of workshops, implementation of educational courses and internships and apprenticeship courses, guidance and advice for students’ theses and holding journal clubs.

-From 2011 to 2014 a total of 300 persons from 45 Universities and 120 students from the Universities of Mashhad, Tehran, Hamadan and Pasteur Institute of Iran completed the necessary educational programs in the form of workshops or apprenticeship programs.

 B-2 Apprenticeships and internship

 A standard program is developed for students to successfully complete different apprenticeship courses in related fields at this center.

 (C) Service activities

 The following services are performed by the center: